WPCD-Workflows/documentation/source/old/itm/public/xml/itm_code_parameters.rst

 which holds both the XML schema as well as the actual XML string (see above
 ).
-It calls the ITM-TF Fortran90 Parser euitm_xml_parse on the structure code_parameters
+It calls the EU-IM-TF Fortran90 Parser euitm_xml_parse on the structure code_parameters